Eureka Tower: Eureka Climb

-Since 2012 the Eureka Climb event has been held annually.
-Participants climb 1642 steps to the observation deck.
-The current record is 7 minutes to climb up 88 floors.
+Since 2012, the Eureka Climb event has been held annually.
+Participants climb 1642 steps (all 88 floors) to the observation deck.
+The current record is 7 minutes and 34 seconds for men, set by Mark Bourne in 2013; and 9 minutes and 33 seconds for women, set by Alice McNamara in 2011.

 Air plant experiment

 From June 2013, a team of researchers placed Tillandsia airplants on four locations on the tower.
 Two different species were placed at four levels: 56, 65, 91, and on top at level 92.
-These plants grow with no soil or watering / nutrient system and on Eureka Tower were exposed to the elements where they proved to grow through winter, salt winds over 200 km/h and a hot dry summer.
+These plants grow with no soil or watering / nutrient system and on Eureka Tower were exposed to the elements where they proved to grow through winter, saw winds over 200 km/h and a hot dry summer.
 Not all plants survived.
 Those on eastern aspects died because of lack of rain.
 However, plants in the most exposed sites, facing west and on the open roof sites have survived and flourished.
-The plants have been regularly checked over a number of years (last check Dec 2021) and have grown into resilient colonies.
+The plants have been regularly checked over a number of years (last check December 2021) and have grown into resilient colonies.
 As far as can be ascertained this is the highest building with plants on and the experiment paved the way for utilising Tillandsia on high-rise buildings.